hebowei2000/POMTRL/README.md

 # Multi-Task Learning as Multi-Objective Optimization

-This code repository includes the source code for the [Paper](https://arxiv.org/abs/1810.04650):
+#This code repository includes the source code for the [Paper](https://arxiv.org/abs/1810.04650):

 ```
-Multi-Task Learning as Multi-Objective Optimization
+Multi-Task Reinforcement Learning with Multi-Objective Optimization
-Ozan Sener, Vladlen Koltun
-Neural Information Processing Systems (NeurIPS) 2018
+Bowei He
 ```

-The experimentation framework is based on PyTorch; however, the proposed algorithm (MGDA_UB) is implemented largely Numpy with no other requirement.
-So, it should be trivial to extend to other deep learning frameworks.
-PyTorch version is implemented in `min_norm_solvers.py`, generic version using only Numpy is implemented in file `min_norm_solvers_numpy.py`.
+The experimentation framework is based on PyTorch; PyTorch version Frank_Wolfe_Solver and gradient descent method are implemented in `min_norm_solvers.py`, generic version using only Numpy is implemented in file `min_norm_solvers_numpy.py`.

-This repo includes more than the implementation of the paper.
-It imlpements both Frank-Wolfe and projected gradient descent method.
  It also has smart initialization and gradient normalization tricks which are described with inline comments.

-The source code and dataset (MultiMNIST) are released under the MIT License.
+The source code and MetaWorld environment are released under the MIT License.
 See the License file for details.

 # Requirements and References